TekiAnusha/eagles/README.md

    Word2Vec
    GloVe
    FastText
+#  Data Set
+Here the train and test data sets will be given individually.
+The train dataset contains 100860 rows with the information of url and its property(Whether it is lezzitimate or not).
+By considering the dataset the natural language preprocessing steps like tokenization will be applied.
+The test dataset contains 25220 row with out having the property(labels are not given).

 # Dataset Preprocessing
 The given dataset consists of URL's to detect whether the given url is malicious or legitimate.
 There exists many tokens or special characters which appear most frequently in URL string of phishing sites but not in legitimate sites.
 This characteristic feature is used to distinguish between phishing sites and legitimate sites.
 These features check the presence of special characters (@, *, $, :, |, , ’,’, _), phish-hinted words either in the base URL or path of the entire URL string.